-Buffers and Open Space may be held in common ownership, in a permanent conservation easement, dedicated to the Town of Waxhaw, or to a regional conservation organization according to the following standards:
+Buffers and Open Space may be held in common ownership, in a permanent conversation easement, dedicated to the Town of Waxhaw, or to a regional conservation organization according to the following standards:

-- A. Buffers and Open Space shall be held in common ownership outside of deeded lots by a homeowners association (HOA) or other property management association. - B. Buffers and Open Space may be placed in permanent conservation easements as an alternative to common ownership. - C. Buffers and Open Space may be dedicated to the Town of Waxhaw if they are found, by the Waxhaw Board of Commissioners, to have gualities that are valuable to the Town as a whole and in the public interest.

-It shall be the responsibility of the property owner to maintain buffers, open space, street and yard landscaping, screening, etc. in good condition.
-All site elements described in this chapter shall be maintained in perpetuity.

-by the owner within 60 days of the discovery of such condition.
-If the Zoning replanting would be successful.
+- A. Buffers and Open Space shall be held in common ownership outside of deeded lots by a homeowners association (HOA) or other property management association. - B. Buffers and Open Space may be placed in permanent conversation easements as an alternative to common ownership. - C. Buffers and Open Space may be dedicated to the Town of Waxhaw if they are found, by the Waxhaw Board of Commissioners, to have qualities that are valuable to the Town as a whole and in the public interest. - It shall be the responsibility of the property owner to maintain buffers, open space, street and yard landscaping, screening, etc. in good condition.
+All site elements described in this chapter shall be maintained in perpetuity. - D. Any planted material that becomes damaged or diseased or dies shall be replaced by the owner within 60 days of the discovery of such condition.
+If the Zoning Administrator determines there are seasonal conditions that will not permit the timely replacement of the vegetation (e.g. too hot or too cold for successful replanting), the Zoning Administrator may modify the requirement until a time certain when the replanting would be successful.